Sierra Madre sparrow: History and taxonomy

 The Sierra Madre sparrow was first discovered by scientists in the Sierra de Bolaños near Bolaños, Jalisco, in 1889.
 The eight specimens shot then were not recognized as what they were, but believed to be aberrant Savannah or Mexican Plateau song sparrows, or hybrids.
 Only when another bird was taken near the city of Durango in 1931 was it recognized as a valid and distinct species.

 The southern population was discovered only in 1945, but has been observed since then in several areas around Distrito Federal, Morelos, and Estado de México.
 Between 1951, when 5 were taken near El Salto, and 2004, when a small population was rediscovered in the same area, the northern population from Jalisco and Durango states was not found and believed to have disappeared.
 Meanwhile, the proposed subspecies X. b. sierrae for the southern population was recognized to be based on individual variation and hence invalid; nonetheless, there is no gene flow between the populations and they constitute two separate ESUs.

-It is the sole species in the genus Xenospiza; the genus is closely related to Melospiza and is restriction to high altitude alpine grassland habitats.
+It is the sole species in the genus Xenospiza; the genus is closely related to Melospiza and is restricted to high altitude alpine grassland habitats.